Jawish-a/ReplyGPT/README.md

 ## Credits

-ReplyGPT was developed by [Your Name].
+ReplyGPT was developed by ChatGPT with my commands.
 The extension makes use of the ChatGPT API developed by OpenAI.

 ## License